straightVibing/Initial-Report/Literature Analysis.md

 - Establish clear problem
 - Bring up MFCs
 - Description and discussion of major design parameters
-    - Could do a table or something
+    - A table could be a coherent way show them
-- Can use diagram from Zheng and Halme 1995
+- Can use diagram from Zheng and Halme 1995 for visualisation

 # Aims